 Let's dive into the details.

-If your subscribers receive an email from you and they either don’t know you, don’t expect the email, or simply forgot that you have been talking months ago during a conference or in a meeting, they will likely mark your mail as spam or let it sit untouched in their mailbox -- both of which will harm your reputation and deliverability.
+If your subscribers receive an email from you and they either don’t know you, don’t expect the email, or simply forgot that one time, months ago, when you met by chance at a conference, they will likely mark your mail as spam or let it sit untouched in their inbox— both of which are actions that will harm your reputation and deliverability.

 If Gmail, Yahoo, or another mailbox provider sees one of these actions, they will assume you are sending emails that are unwanted or unsolicited.
 As a result, your sending reputation could be damaged, causing emails to land in the spam folder or bounce completely.